 A NOTE FROM THE FOUNDER…

 It is in this moment that something changed inside of me.
-My tears and fear transform into clarity and resolve.
 My eight-year old self knew that no one should feel like I do.
 No one should feel alone.
 I knew what pain and isolation felt like, and I began to try to understand what would make me feel better.
 What would make me feel understood and safe again?
 As I grew and worked through these personal experiences, I began to put a name on the conviction that took root on that warm summer day sitting atop my backyard tree.
+My tears and fear transform into clarity and resolve.
 It is now my life's purpose: to use my own journey, coupled with professional education, to help others as a counselor.

 Then came Muriel.
 She is the person that saved my life and would be a mother to me.
 She cared for me, loved me, and was the strong and good force in my life.
 She always held my hand proudly and tightly.
 She had tremendous grace and poise.
 She taught me that I was to hold my head up high no matter what was going on around me; which, at times, felt almost impossible for me because I spent much of my early life with my head down, always feeling less than and ashamed of myself but I had no idea why.

-I failed so many times in relationships and in my career, but the resilience that I found when I was that eight-year-old girl helped me get up and keep me going.
+I failed so many times in relationships and in my career, but the resilience that I found when I was that eight-year-old girl helped me get up and keep going.
 Over the next twenty years, I was blessed to have great people and therapists in my life who helped me believe there was good in me.
-And because of all that was given to me, I realized I could go back to school and become what I had always wanted to be, a therapist.
+Because of all that was given to me, I realized I could go back to school and become what I had always wanted to be, a therapist.

 I get up every day and work to help people find their resilience and show them they are strong, worthy, and valuable.